Introduction

 Yeast infections, primarily caused by an overgrowth of the fungus Candida albicans, can arise from several contributing factors that many people may not realize.

-• Hormonal Changes: Hormonal fluctuations, especially during menstruation, pregnancy, or hormonal therapy, can create an environment that encourages fungal growth.
+- Hormonal Fluctuations: Hormonal fluctuations, especially during menstruation, pregnancy, or hormonal therapy, can create an environment that encourages fungal growth.
 For example, hormonal changes associated with pregnancy can elevate glycogen levels in vaginal tissues, providing more energy for fungi.
 It's important to note that around 75% of women will experience at least one occurrence of vulvovaginal candidiasis (VVC) in their lives, highlighting how significant hormonal fluctuations can be in influencing the prevalence of fungal conditions.

-• Hygiene Practices: Maintaining proper hygiene is essential.
+- Hygiene Practices: Maintaining proper hygiene is essential.
 Both poor hygiene and overly aggressive cleaning can disturb the natural flora of the vagina.
 Striking a balance in hygiene practices is key to preventing the overgrowth of fungi.

 By understanding these causes, individuals can gain a clearer perspective on their situation and take proactive steps to reduce risk factors associated with fungal ailments.
 Remember, you’re not alone in this, and there are effective ways to manage and prevent these infections.